-For more detailed information on how to work with JDKs in IntelliJ IDEA, see SDKs.
+For more information about working with JDKs in IntelliJ IDEA, refer to SDKs.

 Just like in NetBeans, in IntelliJ IDEA you can use global libraries, which are available for all projects, and project libraries.
 You can define global libraries in and project libraries in .
 For detailed instructions, refer to Libraries.